AyeshaUllah/UnixGreenhouse/DEVELOPMENT.md

 ### Email Notification

 In terms of storing the information, we wanted to send it to the owner, in the form of an email notification.
 We would send the owner an email periodically, at regular intervals, to remind them to water their plant.
-However, after talking to the Vanier gardening coordinator who told us it would be more useful to have the data stored in a spreadsheet, we decided to scrap the email, and store all the data in a CSV file instead.
+However, after talking to the Vanier gardening coordinator who told us it would be more useful to have the data stored in a spreadsheet, we decided to scrap the email, and store all the data in a file instead.

 Our final solution was influenced, in part, by a meeting we had with the Vanier gardening coordinator.
 In order to ensure we were creating a useful product, we arranged a meeting with him to ask questions that were relevant to our project.
 To see a transcript of our interview, please view the [INTERVIEW](INTERVIEW.md) file.